-Steps to reducing your aquarium temperature
+Steps to reducing your aquarium temperature in summer

 1) – Turn off your tank lights and keep them off.
 They’re producing heat.
 And If you have a temperature problem on your hands you don’t want anything running producing heat that’s not necessary.

 Your lights aren’t necessary.
 Unless you’ve got a planted tank.
 In that case you want to drastically reduce the amount of time you leave the light on, less is more in this case.